nhooyr/flappybird/README.md

 ## Footer

-This is not an endorsement of HTML, CSS or JS.
+This is not an endorsement of HTML, CSS or JavaScript.
 The [HTML DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) dominates our industry with widespread support and thus makes for an excellent beginner development target.
 Additionally, they were already learning it from their teacher.